Mick Moon

-Rupert Theo Vance "Mick" Moon, VC (14 August 1892 – 28 February 1986) was an Australian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Rupert Theo Vance "Mick" Moon (14 August 1892 – 28 February 1986) was an Australian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life and First World War

 Moon was born at Bacchus Marsh, Victoria, on 14 August 1892.
 He was the son of Mr and Mrs Arthur Moon of Kinaird, Toorak, Victoria.
-When he left school he worked for the National Bank of Australasia and was at the Maffra branch when World War I began.
-He was 24 years old, and a lieutenant in the 58th Battalion, Australian Imperial Force during the First World War when the following deed took place for which he was awarded the VC.
+When he left school he worked for the National Bank of Australasia and was at the Maffra branch when World War I began in the summer of 1914.
+He was 24 years old, and a lieutenant in the 58th Battalion, Australian Imperial Force, during the First World War when the following deed took place for which he was awarded the VC.

-At 2.30pm on 11 May 1917 Major C. Denehy, acting OC 58th Battalion (58/Bn), called his officers to a headquarters conference to discuss the three Bullecourt, France, objectives given to them by Brig-Gen. Harold Elliott: ‘A’ Coy - a concrete machine gun nest; ‘B’ Coy - the German trench and dugouts; and ‘C’ Coy - securing the crossroads and beyond.
+At 2.30pm on 11 May 1917 Major C. Denehy, acting OC 58th Battalion (58/Bn), called his officers to a headquarters conference to discuss the three Bullecourt, France, objectives given to them by Brig-Gen. Harold Elliott: "A" Coy - a concrete machine gun nest; "B" Coy - the German trench and dugouts; and "C" Coy - securing the crossroads and beyond.

-Lieutenant R.V.
-Moon was a 24-year-old bank clerk who, as a 4th Light Horse NCO had transferred to 58/Bn after Fromelles.
-His ‘A’ Coy platoon, of 28 men and two Lewis guns, were given the difficult task of taking the concrete machine-gun nest facing the Australians.
+Lieutenant R. V. Moon was a 24-year-old bank clerk who, as a 4th Light Horse NCO had transferred to 58/Bn after Fromelles.
+His "A" Coy platoon, of 28 men and two Lewis guns, were given the difficult task of taking the concrete machine-gun nest facing the Australians.

 On 12 May 1917, during the hours leading-up to zero the Germans unleashed a terrific bombardment, which Elliot described as the worst he had ever been under.
 Prospects for success diminished particularly when only one of the three section of Stokes guns was left in action.

 With Moon flinging bombs, he led his platoon towards their objectives in the face of fierce resistance.
 Despite a severe facial wound, Moon kept rallying his dwindling numbers.
 Inspired by his leadership, his platoon took control of the strongpoint.
-Moon then led his men towards ‘B’ Coy’s objective, who were struggling against German reinforcements emerging from a nearby dugout system.
+Moon then led his men towards "B" Coy's objective, who were struggling against German reinforcements emerging from a nearby dugout system.
 When some of his platoon wavered, Moon, despite a second wound that left him dazed and deafened, waved his swagger stick and called encouragement.

-Moon’s decisive leadership tipped the balance.
+Moon's decisive leadership tipped the balance.
 He positioned one of his Lewis Gun to enfilade the German trench and the superior number of retreating defenders.
 Those that retreated to their dugout were trapped by Moon rushing to the dugout entrance and firing inside.